axiston/database/README.md

 - See the [official Postgres image] for more details on PostgreSQL configuration and features.
+- If you already have a running PostgreSQL instance that you want to use with this service, you must install, configure, and enable the required extensions before starting the gateway.
+Refer to the [Dockerfile][dockerfile] and [./scripts/*][scripts] for details.
 - Includes the [axiston_db_schema][schema] and [axiston_db_client][client]
   crates.